qnx/weston/doc/sphinx/toc/libweston/log.rst

 The user has first to specify which log scope to subscribe to.

-Specifying which scopes to subscribe for the flight-recorder can be done using :samp:`--flight-rec-scopes`.
-By default, the 'log' scope and 'drm-backend' are the scopes subscribed to.
+Specifying which scopes to subscribe for the flight-recorder can be done using :samp:`-f|--flight-rec-scopes`.
+By default, only the 'log' scope is subscribed to.
+See :ref:`debugging flight recorder` on how retrieve the contents of the flight recorder in case Weston dies/crashes unexpectedly.

 weston-debug protocol
 ~~~~~~~~~~~~~~~~~~~~~